OpenSlot: Mixed Open-Set Recognition with Object-Centric Learning

 Notably, unlike traditional methods that rely on predefined classes and selective search algorithms for proposal generation, OpenSlot discovers objects from image data in an unsupervised manner~\cite{Dino,dinosaur}, and can obtain robust object representations against domain shifts~\cite{generalization_ocl}.
-When tested on open-set images with significant domain differences from the closet-set (\refFig{fig:osod_discovery}), these properties ensure that OpenSlot identifies different objects of interest, leading to improved localization of unknown objects. and reflecting our slot approach's stronger generalization ability than detector-based methods.
+When tested on open-set images with significant domain differences from the closet-set (\refFig{fig:osod_discovery}), these properties ensure that OpenSlot identifies different objects of interest, leading to improved localization of unknown objects and reflecting our slot approach's stronger generalization ability than detector-based methods.

-\textbf{Overhead comparison.} \refTab{tab:comparing_inference_cost} compares the computational cost of OpenSlot and Faster R-CNN~\cite{faster_rcnn} from different perspectives.
-We have a lightweight and with only 2.4 million parameters (including the pre-train and the classification models), and require merely 3.5 hours for training.
-This cost is significantly lower than object detector models.
-Moreover, OpenSlot demonstrates faster inference time when generating object detection results, highlighting its efficiency advantages.
+\textbf{Overhead comparison.} \refTab{tab:comparing_inference_cost} compares the computational cost of OpenSlot, Faster R-CNN (ResNet50)\cite{faster_rcnn}, and DETR (ResNet50)\cite{DETR} in terms of model size, training time, and inference speed.
+Our OpenSlot features a lightweight design with only 2.4 million parameters (including the pre-training and classification stages), requiring just 3.2 hours for training.
+This is significantly lower than existing CNN/transformer-based object detection models.
+Additionally, OpenSlot demonstrates faster inference times for object detection, underscoring its efficiency advantages.